JibranKalia/json_to_csv_example/README.md

 # Parse JSON to CSV format

-I have used a complex json from Xero's Bank Transaction API.
+I have used a complex json from Xero's Bank Transaction API to demonstrate this.
+The source of that json is with some modifications:

 https://developer.xero.com/documentation/api/accounting/banktransactions#post-banktransactions